srinidhibhat45/srinidhi-blogs/content/post/podcast-6/index.md

 ---
-title: "Shri’s Podcast: Ep #6"
+title: "How to Start Working on Developing Public Communication Skills (Shri’s Podcast: Ep #6)"
 description: "This is the 6th episode of Shri's Podcast where I speak about Developing Public Communication Skills.
 Happy Reading :)"
 date: "2020-12-29"
 slug: "podcast-6"